orangeduck/Cello-Website/pages/learn-cello-world.md

 If you have errors:

 * You should double check you have [installed](installation) the library correctly.
-* You may need to add some extra compile flags such as `-fblocks`
 * You may need to run `ldconfig` to refresh your library cache.

 * * *